HiFaraz/sochat/01-sockets/README.md

 # Work with sockets

-In this lab we will learn how to sockets for a client and server and pass messages between them.
+In this lab we will learn how to create sockets for a client and server and pass messages between them.

 ## Create the sockets